Arizona DUI Checkpoints and Your Rights

 If the officer begins to question you, politely and calmly refuse to answer any questions per your Constitutional rights.
 While this could give rise to suspicion, it will not seem as suspicious as if you answer some questions but refuse to answer others.

 If the officer requests a search of your car, tell him or her that you do not consent to such a search.
 If the officer removes you from the vehicle and searches it anyway, do not refuse to cooperate.

 If the officer asks you to perform a field sobriety test, which usually consists of answering basic questions and performing basic balance tests, politely refuse to do so and tell him or her that youd like to speak to an attorney.
 You will likely be arrested at this point or at least detained, but you will be limiting the evidence against you, as these tests are subjective in nature, meaning that the officer can decide that you fail even if youre sober.

-When you get to the police station, repeat your request to speak with an attorney before you answer any questions.
+When you get to the police station, repeat your request to speak with an experienced DUI attorney in Phoenix before you answer any questions.
 At this point, you may be asked to undergo a BAC test.
 If you refuse this test, the law states that your license will be revoked or suspended.

 When your attorney arrives, speak frankly with him or her and make sure that you exercise your right to have your attorney present during questioning.

 At this point, youll either be arrested if you havent been already or you wont, but youll be in a better position if your attorney is a witness to what is happening.
 If you need help with understanding your rights in this situation, contact the Arizona DUI attorneys at Montano Arentz & Associates, PLLCto schedule an initial consultation.